JOIN MSS today!

 - JOINT MEMBERSHIP is offered to two members who share the same home address.
 Both joint members may vote in MSS elections, but only one set of publications will be sent to their joint address.
 Both members must pay registration fees when attending the annual meeting.

-- SUSTAINING MEMBERSHIP: Sustaining memberships include contributions to the Endowment and Minority Fellowship Funds, thus helping MSS to fund an annual ASA Minority Fellowship, support the society’s operations now and in the future, and keep dues and meeting registration fees low!
+- SUSTAINING MEMBERSHIP: Sustaining memberships include contributions to the Endowment and Grants & Awards Funds, thus helping MSS to fund an annual ASA Minority Fellowship, support the society’s operations now and in the future, and keep dues and meeting registration fees low!

 5. When does the membership year begin and end?